Building Inspection Australian Standards

 AS 3959 has growing practical relevance across Queensland, NSW, Victoria, South Australia, and Western Australia.
 It defines Bushfire Attack Level (BAL) ratings and specifies the construction requirements for each rating, covering cladding materials, glazing, ember protection, and structural connections.

 For inspectors working in designated bushfire-prone areas, understanding BAL requirements helps identify non-compliant construction and communicate risk clearly to clients.
-With bushfire risk mapping expanding across multiple states, this standard is increasingly part of everyday inspection practice — not just a niche consideration.
+With bushfire risk mapping expanding across multiple states, this standard is increasingly part of everyday inspection practice.

 AS 1926 — Swimming Pool Safety Barriers